gjwehnes/OO1-Exercises/ex001/instructions.md

 ### Ex001
-In class Ex001 add a single method with the following specification:
+In class Ex001 add a single method with the following specs:

 - Access: public
 - Type: non-static